 I had a space in the attic of our house in Quimperlé.
 We moved into an apartment in Brest last year and I selfishly claimed the dining room for my studio.
 Our kitchen is big enough to eat in so don’t worry about my family.
 (Be selfish but reasonable for your art!)
 I have a very old Mac that comes in handy for Photoshop and scanning.
 I have a beautiful oak drafting table that I brought over from New York.
 My Dad promised he’d buy me one when I got my first job as a graphic designer and he did.
 I don’t know how he managed it but he found the best one out there.
 It’s solid, the kind found in New York production studios back in the day.

 [Computer area where I waste time on the internet and do revisions on manuscripts.]

 - Can you share a piece or two with us, and the process of producing them?

-- If you could spend a day with one children’s book character, with whom would that be?
+If you could spend a day with one children’s book illustrator, with whom would that be?

 Leo Lionni.
 I love his stories and the graphic qualities of his illustrations.
 Just imagine cutting out mice with him!